1985

 Tavarua – Fidji

-The pioneers of professional surfing in the 70s delighted enthusiasts by meeting at one of the most beautiful lefts in the world for the OXBOW World Masters.
+In the 70s, the pioneers of professional surfing delighted enthusiasts by gathering at one of the most beautiful lefts in the world for the OXBOW World Masters.

 WORLD-MASTERS